 Waiting Patiently for their New Leash on Life

 All of our animals are precious and all are equally deserving of Forever Homes.
 We do not have higher adoption fees for full-blood dogs, because in our line of work, that is just not important.
 Large, small, pure-blood, pure-mix - doesn't make any difference to us.
-Other than the special discounts we offer for some of our harder to place dogs, i.e., those who are older, have special needs or are victims of the Black Dog Syndrome, all are dogs are equally loved and equally worried about.
+Other than the special discounts we offer for some of our harder to place dogs, i.e., those who are older or have special needs, all our dogs are equally loved and equally worried about.

 Black Dog Syndrome

 Remember Black Beauty?
 Come visit our canine Black Beauties.
-We highlight most of our black dogs with an extra discount as our answer to the Black Dog Syndrome.
-Visit with our staff about the 50% discount for our black or predominantly black dogs.
+We highlight most of our black dogs with an extra discount as our answer to the high numbers of black dogs who end up in rescues and shelters across the country.
+Visit with our staff about a possible discount for our black or predominantly black dogs.
 NOTE: the discount may not apply to all dogs; puppies and pure-bred dogs may be excluded from the discount, depending on adoptability.
 Visit with Shelter staff if you have any questions or have an inquiry about a particular dog

 Board Members: Destiny Barker Ahlfenger * Laurie Baldwin * Ula Karen Brenneis * Max Daughtrey * Robin Emerson * Vicki Fiorillo * Michael Harris * Sarah Johnson * Kelly Nelson * Kelly Place * Peggy Perdue * Megan Sanner * Carol Ann Stevenson * Patti Whitaker * Colleen Whitfield * Floyd Wininger